ImperialCollegeLondon/safedata_validator/docs/install/ncbi_validation.md

   rank immediately above.
 However, this isn't too much of a problem in the NCBI case as parent IDs are always supplied so a full taxon hierarchy can always be constructed, which can then be pruned to form a backbone hierarchy.

+Unlike NCBI does not provide status codes to taxa.
+As describes above it just merges outdated taxa names and taxa IDs with up to date names and IDs.
+Our validation proceed makes a note of where this happens.
+However, we do record status codes so that GBIF and NCBI taxonomic information can be stored in the same format.
+The three status codes we define are as follows:

+    accepted, merged, user

+The first of these (accepted) is for taxa found using a currently valid name or ID, the second of these (merged) is for valid taxa found using either a previously valid name or ID that has been merged with another name ID.
+Finally, 'user' is used for taxa that are not found in the NCBI database but have valid parent information.
+This is particularly useful for potentially novel taxa, i.e. ones defined by the user.